hunterbuffer11/Dendrometry-Volume/README.md

 🖥️ Application Overview
 Here’s what you can expect from the application:

-Main Functionality: Input dendrometry data(🌟must CSV file),calculate volume efficiently, and view results directly through the GUI.
+Main Functionality: Input dendrometry data(🌟must CSV file,only including x,y,z columns)

+calculate volume efficiently, and view results directly through the GUI.

 Simple Workflow: Designed for both casual and professional users in forestry, environmental science, and more.